10 home remedies to treat mosquito bites

 Summertime means outdoor time, especially in a Midwest still shaking off the cabin fever of foot-high snow and polar vortexes.
 With picnics, beach visits and hikes come the inevitable mosquitoes that just seem to be drawn to some people more than others.

 Though an ounce of prevention is worth a pound of cure, you may not want to hear that if you’ve become a smorgasbord for these buzzing vampires.
-To help ditch that itch, Dr. Paul Ringel, internist with Advocate Illinois Masonic Medical Center in Chicago, says all you need is a quick visit to your medicine cabinet or pantry.
+To help ditch that itch, Dr. Greta Braun, family medicine physician with Aurora Health Center in Slinger, says all you need is a quick visit to your medicine cabinet or pantry.

-Here, he provides 10 cost-saving, effective itch-relieving home remedies for those pesky bites.
+Here, she provides 10 cost-saving, effective itch-relieving home remedies for those pesky bites.

 From your medicine cabinet

+- Toothpaste.
 Your daily mouth cleaner can be used for more than beating back tartar.
-Toothpaste—not the gel—can help reduce mosquito bite itch.
+Toothpaste (not the gel) can help reduce mosquito bite itch.
 Just cover the bite with a dab of the paste and leave it on.
 Not only will the paste reduce the itch, but letting it dry on the bite will help reduce the swelling.
-To get the most relief, try peppermint toothpaste, which is an anti-inflammatory, or one with baking soda (more on that to come).
+To get the most relief, try peppermint toothpaste, which is an anti-inflammatory, or one with baking soda (more on that below).

+- Mouth wash.
 Toothpaste isn’t the only item from your oral hygiene arsenal that can help with the torment of mosquito bites.
 Many mouthwashes contain menthol, a mint extract, which is also an ingredient in many pain relievers.
-Just dab some on with a cotton swab and let the relief—and minty fresh skin—commence.
+Just dab some on with a cotton swab and let the relief — and minty fresh skin — commence.